Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 While the first option is similar to what you would do in a non-session scenario, the second that allows you finer-grained control is very different from any other pattern used in the library.

-Now in `Azure.Messaging.ServiceBus`, we simplfify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.
+Now in `Azure.Messaging.ServiceBus`, we simplify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.

 The below code snippet shows you the session variation of the `ServiceBusProcessor`.